 It is usually a good idea to make every reasonable effort to resolve equitable distribution issues outside court through a property settlement agreement.
 This can speed up the divorce process, decrease the overall cost and ensure you receive the assets you actually want and need.
 Much like alimony, the rules regarding the division of assets are subjective and somewhat unpredictable, so leaving it up to the court can be risky for both sides.
 Nevertheless, sometimes it is necessary to litigate when the parties cannot come to an agreement.
 In these cases, a judge in Sussex or Warren County will try to fairly distribute the marital property after considering several factors:

 - The assets each spouse dedicated to the marriage

 - Each spouse’s own assets

 - Whether a spouse forewent a career for the purposes of the marriage

 Marital debts are also subject to equitable distribution.
 In the case of both property and debt, the distribution may not necessarily be 50/50.
 Instead, the goal is to fairly address the contributions each spouse made and the needs that he/she will have as a single person.

-Contact a Sussex County firm that can help resolve your marital property issues
+Contact a property distribution attorney in Newton & Sussex County that can help resolve your marital property issues

 At Hollander, Strelzik, Pasculli, Hinkes, Wojcik, Gacquin, Vandenberg & Hontz, L.L.C., we try to help you work with your spouse to resolve property issues without the need for lengthy and expensive litigation.
 Nevertheless, we know your rights and will take the case as far as necessary to get a fair result.
-Call our Newton office today at 862-273-3465 or contact us online to schedule a consultation with one of our attorneys.
+Call our family law and divorce lawyers in Newton office today at 862-273-3465 or contact us online to schedule a consultation with one of our attorneys.